JJJJJJack/go-template-docx/README.md

   - `{{toNumberCell .Number}}` inside the cell text
 - `tableCellBgColor(hex string)`: changes the table cell background fill color, hex string must be in the format `RRGGBB` or `#RRGGBB`
   - `{{tableCellBgColor .TableCellBgHex}}` inside the table cell text
+- `inlineStyledText(text string, styles ...interface{})`: applies multiple styles to the given text, the styles parameter must be a variadic list of strings, each string is a style to apply, see the styles list below
+  - example: `{{inlineStyledText .Text "b" "i" "fs:14" "bg:#C0FFEE" "#FF0000"}}` to apply bold, italic, 14pt font size, a light blue background color and make the text red
-- `styledText(s ...string)`: applies multiple styles to the given text, the first argument is the text, the following arguments are styles:
+- `styledText(text string, styles []interface{})`: applies multiple styles to the given text, the styles parameter must be a slice of strings, each string is a style to apply, see the styles list below
-  - example: `{{styledText .Text "b" "i" "fs:14"}}` to apply bold, italic and 14pt font size to the text, this is the most efficient way to apply multiple styles at once, all the styles parameters are:
+  - example: `{{styledText .Text (list "b" "i" "fs:14" "bg:#C0FFEE" "#FF0000")}}` to apply bold, italic, 14pt font size, a light blue background color and make the text red, you can use this function with a golang slice variable too like so `{{styledText .Text .BoldItalicFontSize14ptBgCyanTextRedStyle}}`
     - `b` | `bold`
     - `i` | `italic`
     - `u` | `underline`